Sharing the Passion: 70 Years of Building the Collection

 On 21 September 1956, the Kitchener-Waterloo Art Gallery Association celebrated the official opening of the Gallery with an exhibition of paintings by artist Tom Thomson, made possible with loans from private and public collections, including the National Gallery, Ottawa.
 A.Y.
 Jackson’s remarks opened the exhibition.
 Seventy years later, KWAG continues to be a leader in the commissioning, display, research and care for the most exciting contemporary artists working today across the region, province, country and beyond.

-Walk through the decades of KWAG history as we shine a light on the significant stories and relationships that have made the gallery what it is today, as told through the Permanent Collection and the people that made it all possible.
+Walk through the decades of KWAG history as we shine a light on the significant stories and relationships that have made the Gallery what it is today, as told through the Permanent Collection and the people who made it all possible.

 Related Programs: